codelearncreate/toolkit/src/collections/guides/preventing-sensory-overloads.md

   sensory tools for regulation.
 Test and adapt audio, video, and lighting to prevent sensory overloads.
 exampleSection: >-
+  ![Art and craft tools and material on a red desk with kids standing around the table. ](/assets/uploads/20230815_110527.jpg "Offereing a large selection of art and craft material to kids at once can be triggering for some children")

   We collaborated with various groups of children throughout the Weavly project, each with unique needs and sensitivities.
 In many hands-on design activities, we provided students with diverse craft materials to fuel their imaginations and bring their ideas to life.
 However, we recognized that this approach might not suit every child, as presenting a large collection of items with different sensory attributes could trigger overload.
 Therefore, we consistently consulted with teachers to determine the most effective format for each group.

   Even within the digital space of Weavly, we observed that the interface could be overwhelming.
 One option we incorporated, based on teacher recommendations, is "Simplification."
 This feature allows teachers to hide programming action blocks, simplifying the interface and gradually introducing more options as needed.